Fury beats Wilder in stunning bout - how the boxing world reacted

 A bulked up Wilder - weighing heavier than he ever has for a fight - finally made his way to the ring in a much lighter outfit.

 Fury's entrance was electric.
-He was dressed as Roman gladiator, walking out to AC/DC.
+He was dressed as a Roman gladiator, walking out to AC/DC.
 He doesn't do things by half measures...

 Wilder feels the Fury

-After one of the most ferocious staredowns we've seen in a boxing ring, it was time to let the fists do the talking.
+After one of the most ferocious stare downs we've seen in a boxing ring, it was time to let the fists do the talking.

 Would Wilder come out swinging those haymakers?
 Or had new trainer Malik Scott turned his knockout puncher into a boxing technician?